Mary Jo Bang

 Mary Jo Bang’s remarkable elegies recall the late work of Ingeborg Bachmann—a febrile, recursive lyricism.
-Like Nietzsche or Plath, Bang flouts naysayers; luridly alive, she drives deep into aporia, her new, sad country.
-Her stanzas, sometimes spilling, sometimes severe, perform an uncanny death-song, recklessly extended—nearly to the breaking point.”
+Like [Friedrich] Nietzsche or [Sylvia] Plath, Bang flouts naysayers; luridly alive, she drives deep into aporia, her new, sad country.
+Her stanzas, sometimes spilling, sometimes severe, perform an uncanny death-song, recklessly extended—nearly to the breaking point.

 Bang’s work has been chosen three times for inclusion in the Best American Poetry series.
-She is the recipient of numerous awards, including a “Discovery”/The Nation award, a Pushcart Prize, a fellowship from the Guggenheim Foundation, and a Hodder Award from Princeton University.
+She is the recipient of numerous awards, including a “Discovery”/The Nation Award, a Pushcart Prize, a fellowship from the Guggenheim Foundation, and a Hodder Award from Princeton University.

 Bang was the poetry coeditor of the Boston Review from 1995 to 2005 and the director of the creative writing program at Washington University from 2003 to 2006.
 She lives in St. Louis, Missouri.